What Goes Where?

 Few materials, once used, are actually trash.
 Among such materials are non-recyclable plastics and other complex materials that were not designed to be recycled.
 See the list below for an overview of materials that belong in your garbage bin.

 It is illegal to put items such as electronics, batteries, fluorescent bulbs, pesticides, and other chemicals in the trash.
-When household hazardous wastes end up in a landfill, they can cause serious threats to humans, wildlife and the environment.
+When household hazardous wastes end up in a landfill, they can cause serious threats to humans, wildlife, and the environment.

 RESOURCES

 Toxics: The Novato Sanitary District operates a drop-off facility for household hazardous waste.
-Located at the Novato Recycling Center, 7576 Redwood Blvd., the facility is open on the first and third consecutive Sunday and Monday of each month from 8:30-1:30.
-For more information, please call (415) 892-7344 or click here.
-For a printable HHW Facility schedule click here.
+Located at the Novato Recycling Center, 7576 Redwood Blvd., the Household Hazardous Waste Facility is open to Novato residents with no appointment necessary on the first and third consecutive Sundays and Mondays of each month.
+For more information, please call 415.892.7344.
+Print your own HHW Facility schedule.

 Sharps and Medications: View info about Safe Medication & Sharps Disposal locations

-Motor Oil: The Novato Recycling Center at 7576 Redwood Blvd. accepts used motor oil and filters forrecycling during normal business hours: Tuesday-Sunday 10-4.
+- Motor Oil: The Household Hazardous Waste Facility accepts used motor oil and oil filters during their normal business days.
+Call 415-892-7344 or go to www.novatosan.com/HHW to learn more.
 There are also many locations in Marin County that will accept motor oil for recycling.
 Most locations also take filters.
-Search here to find the location nearest you.
+Find the location nearest you.